 By News Team

-One of the viewers’ favourite weeks of the show, Musicals Week on Strictly Come Dancing has always captured the attention of the judges and the votes of the audience, in the dancer’s quest to lift the Glitterball trophy.
+One of the favourite nights of the show, Strictly Come Dancing’s Musicals week has always captured the attention of the viewing public as the competition hots up.

-With Strictly back on our screens, we’ve taken a look back at the history of the show’s Musicals Week.
+With Strictly back on our screens, we’ve taken a look back at the history of Musicals Week.

 What is Musicals Week?